World History (album)

-World History was a compilation album by Christian rock band Mad at the World.
+World History is a compilation album by Christian rock band Mad at the World.
 It highlighted songs from their first six studio albums.
 It did not include any songs from their 1995 album (The Dreamland Café).

 History

 In 1998, KMG Records released World History, a collection of songs from the first six albums, but not The Dreamland Café.
 It "downplayed the heavy guitars" and "brought to the forefront the picturesque vocal flair of Roger Rose."
 In the liner notes it states: "The unifying thread is the Rose brothers' great writing, vocals, arrangements and spiritual challenges to take control of your life by following God's plan."
 Writing for Phantom Tollbooth, Sam Hagadorn listed it as one of his ten best albums of 1998.

 Both the Phantom Tollbooth and HM Magazine have referenced the disc as having re-recorded songs, but this is denied on the band's website.